Sylvester Stallone’s Daughter, Sistine, Sizzles In Plaid Skirt & Fishnet Stockings For Stunning Selfies

 Sistine Stallone showed off her edgy Halloween costume in a set of new Instagram snaps late Sunday night.
 The model — who is the daughter of Hollywood actor Sylvester Stallone — thrilled her 1.4 million followers with her late holiday snap.

 Sistine, 22, looked smoking hot in the pics as she opted for a costume that was open to interpretation.
 She donned a black t-shirt that clung to her chest featured short sleeves.
-She added a pleated red plaid skirt that fell high over her thighs.
+She also added a sexy pleated red plaid skirt that fell high over her thighs.
 The hemline was frayed for a grunge look.

-Sistine added a pair of black fishnet stockings that clung tightly to her lean legs.
-She accessorized the ensemble with multiple chain around her neck and some gold hoop earrings.
+Sistine gave the style an edgy look with a pair of black fishnet stockings that clung tightly to her lean legs.
+She accessorized the ensemble with multiple chains around her neck and some gold hoop earrings.
 She also had a chain belt wrapped around her slim waist, and completed the look with rings on her fingers.

 In the first photo, Sistine stretched both of her arms out to take a photo of herself from a high angle.
 She tilted her head to the side and gave a smoldering stare into the camera.
 A temporary black heart tattoo could also be seen under her eye.